 Employer tax-free reimbursement for your new home office furniture

-Have you decided to take your health and productivity more seriously and you got yourself a new height adjustable desk or an ergonomic office chair?
+Have you decided to take your health and productivity more seriously and you got yourself a new standing desk or an ergonomic office chair?
 Let your employer reimburse you for it.
 An amount up to $500 that you receive from your employer will be tax-free.
 You can also claim any home office equipment including a computer.

 For more details visit Home office expenses for employees – Canada.ca